canonical/checkbox/docs/explanation/configs.rst

 ::

-    # checkbox.conf on the DUT
+    # checkbox.conf on the Agent

     [environment]
     FOO = 12